Skip to main content

 “I rebuilt the mobile navigation in [Project Name], reduced layout issues across key pages, and tested the final version on [number] screen sizes before release.”

-Adjust the tone to the level of the role.
-A junior letter should sound useful and trainable.
-A senior one should show judgment, delivery ownership, and calm control under deadline.
+Adjust your tone to match the level of the role.
+A junior letter should sound eager to learn and adaptable.
+A senior letter should show good judgment, ownership of delivery, and steady control under deadlines.

 See Open the tone example